Summary

 You don’t have to sign up to what your current lender is offering if it doesn’t suit you.

-You can remortgage either with a different mortgage provider, or attempt to get a new deal with your current one.
+You can remortgage either with a different mortgage provider, or attempt to get a new deal with your current lender.
+Remember that many lenders offer preferential rates to existing customers, so comparing offers from different mortgage providers to find the best deal is a key part of the process.

 Costs of remortgaging